megha1227/learnings-certificates-portfolio/README.md

 ## Structure

-- **certificates/**: All my online course certificates, organized by platform.
+- **certificates/**: All my online course certificates, organized by course.
 - **projects/**: Personal and course-related projects.
 - **notes/**: Study notes and summaries from various topics.